Some basic principles about oil:

 What about Wax?

 If you’d like to maintain your woodenware with a little more luster, you might consider a beeswax/oil blend.
-These are food safe as opposed to most furniture waxes that contain harmful solvents.
-There are some varieties commercially available such as Heritage Naturals products, Real Milk Paint Co. products, Mahoney’s Oil Wax Finish, Tried and True Original, Moses T.’s, and Allback Linseed Oil Wax.
-You can also have some fun and make your own blend.
+These are food safe as opposed to most furniture waxes that contain harmful solvents and/or heavy metals like manganese.
+There are some varieties commercially available such as Heritage Naturals products, Real Milk Paint Co. products, Mahoney’s Oil Wax Finish, Tried and True Original, and Moses T.’s.
+Be careful and ask questions.
+For example Allback’s Linseed Oil Wax uses Allback Boiled Organic Linseed Oil which contains a manganese drier (a heavy metal).

 Making Your Own

 It’s actually pretty easy to make your own oil/beeswax blend.
 If you’d like to try it, here’s one idea: